-Silverdale is an area of outstanding natural beauty and a very enduring and popular area for walkers.
+Jenny Brown’s Point and the area around Silverdale is in an area of outstanding natural beauty and a very enduring and popular area for walkers.

 Close to Morecambe Bay and on the outskirts of Silverdale, is a mysterious tower at Jenny Brown’s point.